idooo/tweeria/README.md

 Tweeria is a game with minimal user's involvement.
 Everytime you tweet, your alter ego finds adventures, kills monsters or gets items.

-This is source code for Tweeria, you can use it and modify according the MIT licence.
+This is source code for Tweeria, you can use it and modify according the MIT licence

 ### Install